Harry Rosenberg: Early career and New York Giants

 In 1929, Rosenberg played for in the California Winter League.
 Rosenberg signed with the Double-A Mission Reds of the Pacific Coast League (PCL) in 1930.
 The Deming Headlight described Rosenberg's play in the PCL as "the quickest rise to fame of any player in the Pacific Coast League in years".
 After 32 games with the Reds, he batted .500.
 His complete batting average with the Reds was .368 with 88 hits, 19 doubles, two triples, and 11 home runs in 70 games played.
 In June, Dick Kinsella, a scout for the New York Giants, advised manager John McGraw to sign Rosenberg, which he did for a price of US$25,000–US$40,000.
 Mission also received two players from the Giants as compensation.
 Rosenberg held-out when the Giants called for him to report because he claimed the team owed him a US$5,000 bonus.
-The Giants eventually plaid him and he reported.
+The Giants eventually played him and he reported.
 On July 15, 1930, Rosenberg made his MLB debut with the Giants against the Cincinnati Reds.
 In that game, he made two plate appearances, getting one walk.
 In nine games with the Giants, he never got a hit.
 In those games, he had five at-bats, striking out four times.
 Defensively, he played two games in center field, and one game in right field.
 His last MLB game would prove to be on September 20, 1930, against Cincinnati.

 Before the 1931 season, the New York Giants gave Rosenberg a US$250 a month raise to go with his US$750 a month salary.
 The reason for the salary increase, it was announced, was due to Rosenberg's appeal to the Jewish community in New York City.
 He attended spring training with the Giants that year.
 However, he spent the entire season in the minor leagues.
 With the Class-A Bridgeport Bears of the Eastern League, he batted .329 with 91 hits, 17 doubles, nine triples, and two home runs in 71 games played.
 From there, Rosenberg was promoted to the Double-A Newark Bears of the International League, where he batted .284 with 19 hits, three doubles, and one triple in 21 games played.
 The Giants also farmed Rosenberg to the Double-A Indianapolis Indians of the American Association.
 With the Indians, he batted .330 with 37 hits, 10 doubles, and one triple in 35 games played.
 Between the three teams, he made 12 errors in the outfield.